 A Sárga Ruhás Lány (The Girl in the Yellow Dress) – This girl also made traveling her lifestyle.
 She portraits the people she meets and gives useful and hands-on travel-advice for her destinations.
 You can check out her pics on Insta or Facebook.
 Oh, and she also wrote a book about her story and how to become a lifelong traveler.

 Her emberi történetek (“humane stories”)-column is all about introducing people from around of the world.

 What if we try – What if we try is a travel blog run by a Hungarian-French couple.
-Next to travel tips about the places they visited, they also give you insights in how to travel long-term.
+Next to travel tips about the places they visited, they also give you insights into how to travel long-term.
 Check out this post about Tristana’s story about how she managed to finance her long-term travels (and how you can, too).
 For more photos and short stories check them on facebook and Insta as well.

 Fashion and Lifestyle